Holdsport/holdsport-api/README.md

 ```

-### Getting the list of profiles that this is an admin for
+### Getting the list of profiles that this user is an admin for
 Example
 ```bash
 curl -u "demo:demo" -H "Accept: application/json" http://api.holdsport.dk/v1/profiles